Most recently amended by the Board of Elementary and Secondary Education: June 22, 2021

 Administrator Performance Assessment: The assessment required for the Initial Vocational Technical Superintendent/Assistant Superintendent and the Initial Vocational Technical Principal/Assistant Principal licenses pursuant to 603 CMR 4.08.

-Commissioner: The Massachusetts Commissioner of Education or his/her designee.
+Commissioner: The Massachusetts Commissioner of Elementary and Secondary Education or his/her designee.

-Communication and Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 7.00 and 603 CMR 4.08 and approved by the Board.
+Communication and Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval and 603 CMR 4.08 and approved by the Board.